Azure/azure-ulib-c/README.md

     The -C option chooses the build configuration to test and the -V turns on verbose output from the tests.

+## Creating Your Own uStream

+Using the specification listed [here](https://azure.github.io/azure-ulib-c/ustream__base_8h.html) in the documentation, you can create your own implementation of a ustream.
+In order to ensure that it behaves according to the specification, we have created tests which you can run against your implementation.
+You can use `ustream_ut_sample.c` and `ustream_e2e_sample.c` in [tests_sample](tests/tests_sample) as a reference. `TODO`'s have been placed in the sample files to help guide what you need to implement.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a